IT’S NOT AN INVESTMENT, IT’S A SCAM, JUST RUN AWAY VERY FAST.

 Let's get real about luxury.
 True luxury isn't just about a price tag.
 It's about:

-So when a random project suddenly labels itself as a "luxury residence" but ticks none of those boxes?
-You guessed it, run away very fast.
+let's be honest, it doesn't make sense to refer to an apartment unit as luxury when all its views are of a slum and a swamp.
+So when a random project suddenly labels itself as a "luxury residence" but does not fit into any of the luxury benchmarks stated above, then you guessed it, run away very fast.
 That's not an investment, it's a scam in disguise.

 Investors Left in the Dark.